 Health and Social Care Devolution in Greater Manchester

-On 1st April 2016, Greater Manchester took control of £6 billion of public funding for health and social care, giving us the power to take charge of health and wellbeing in our communities.
+On 1st April 2016, Greater Manchester (GM) took control of £6 billion of public funding for health and social care, giving us the power to take charge of health and wellbeing in our communities.

-Taking Charge of our Health and Social Care in Greater Manchester is the strategy that sets out how this funding will be used 'to ensure the greatest and fastest possible improvement to the health and wellbeing of the 2.7 million citizens of Greater Manchester'.
+Since 2016, Taking Charge of our Health and Social Care in Greater Manchester has been the strategy that sets out how this funding will be used 'to ensure the greatest and fastest possible improvement to the health and wellbeing of the 2.7 million citizens of Greater Manchester'.
+Plans are now being developed for the next five years.

-It is clear that the Voluntary, Community and Social Enterprise (VCSE) sector has a crucial role to play in consultation, design and delivery related to health and social care in Greater Manchester.
+It is clear that the Voluntary, Community and Social Enterprise (VCSE) sector has a crucial role to play in consultation, design and delivery related to health and social care in GM.
 This is acknowledged by the Greater Manchester Health and Social Care Partnership (GMHSCP), who have been responsible for delivering the strategy.
 To this end, representatives of GMHSCP signed a Memorandum of Understanding (MOU) with the GM VCSE sector back in 2017 which set out a way for our sector to be better engaged and linked in with the Health and Social Care devolution agenda in GM.

 The Health and Social Care VCSE Engagement Project

 GMCVO, on behalf of the Greater Manchester VCSE Leadership Group, is leading on a project to implement some of the principles included in the MoU.
 This work is funded by the Greater Manchester Health and Social Care Partnership and includes;

 Enabling dialogue between public sector and peers in the VCSE sector via various events, workshops and roundtables